Elections

 2025 Ordinary Election

-To vote in the 2025 City of South Perth Local Government election you must be enrolled to vote by 5pm on 22 August 2025.
+To vote in the 2025 City of South Perth Local Government election you must have enrolled to vote by 5pm on 22 August 2025.